Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Want temporary results without the risks associated with surgery.

-It is important to consult a qualified physician to determine if Botox is appropriate based on your medical history and specific needs.
+It is important to consult a qualified physician to determine if Botulinum Toxin is appropriate based on your medical history and specific needs.

 Tips for Maximizing Results

-To ensure the best outcomes from Botox for Hyperhidrosis:
+To ensure the best outcomes from Botulinum Toxin for Hyperhidrosis:

 Avoid Certain Medications: Blood thinners and NSAIDs should be avoided before treatment.